black blue and yellow textile

 Competition Release Schedule

-April 2025 - CAD Files & Basic Game Rules
+Mid-May 2025 – CAD Files & Preliminary Game Rules Released

-May 2025 - Full Challenge Details (Except Final Game Challenge)
+End of May 2025 – Full Challenge Details (Excluding Final Game)

-June 1st 2025 - Sample Materials Sent to Schools
+Mid-June 2025 – Sample Materials Distributed to Schools

-• At 13:00, teams will get their first look at the finalized game design!
+• Official Game Release: At 13:00, teams will receive their first look at the finalized game challenge!

 Other Details